Harry R. Rubenstein

 Join Smithsonian expert, Harry R. Rubenstein, known for his expertise in American political history, in this interactive Q&A session on the presidency, presidential elections and the inaugural ceremonies.
 He’ll also share his experiences of collecting modern-day treasures and novelties from campaign trails, conventions and past inaugurations.

-- Diplomacy in Action: Changing America and the People behind a Movement
+- ARCHIVE: Diplomacy in Action: Changing America and the People behind a Movement

 In this session, Harry Rubenstein of the National Museum of American History will highlight the many ways in which communities have come to agreement on important issues.